How to Install R Programming Language on Ubuntu

 Conclusion

 You now have R installed on Ubuntu with access to the complete CRAN package ecosystem.
-With the CRAN repository enabled and the r2u mirror available for thousands of prebuilt binaries, you can easily install, update, and manage R packages system-wide or within your user environment.
-Ultimately, choose your installation method based on your workflow: use the R console for interactive package management in personal projects, or lean on r2u and apt for reproducible deployments across shared or production systems.
+With the CRAN repository enabled and the r2u mirror available for thousands of prebuilt binaries, you can install, update, and manage R packages system-wide or within your user environment.
+Choose your installation method based on your workflow: use the R console for interactive package management in personal projects, or rely on r2u and APT for reproducible deployments across shared or production systems.

 Next Steps: R Development Environment